klavins/LeanBook/md/src/Equality.md

   intro h
   exact MyNat.noConfusion h
 ```
- # EXAMPLE

-Suppose we want to specify who is on who's right side.
+ Continuing the above example, suppose we want to specify who is on who's right side.
 ```lean
 def on_right (p : Person) := match p with
   | mary => steve